SkymanOne/SkymanOne.github.io/_posts/2022-07-28-truebit-overview.md

 Suppose there are `n` configurations in the solution (i.e. `n` states)

-Both the verifier and the challenger computes the configuration of individual computational steps with the state snapshots.
+Both the verifier and then challenger computes the configuration of individual computational steps with the state snapshots.
 The challenger the compares his state to the solver’s state.

 These snapshots are represented as[ Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) co-paths.